Jalmenara/PixExp-wiki/_includes/templates/device_build.md

 chmod a+x ~/bin/repo
 ```

+{% include alerts/tip.html content="`repo` is an official Google tool on top of Git used for Android development.
+[More info](https://source.android.com/docs/setup/download?hl=en)" %}

 ### Put the `~/bin` directory in your path of execution

 In recent versions of Ubuntu, `~/bin` should already be in your PATH.
 You can check this by opening `~/.profile` with a text editor and verifying the following code exists (add it if it is missing):